-1. MCIT is not liable in the event where it is unable to fulfil any service to which it is contractually bound because of fire, natural disaster, acts of government, failure of suppliers or subcontractors, labor disputes or other reasons which are outside of its control.
+1. MCIT is not liable in the event where it is unable to fulfil any service to which it is contractually bound because of fire, natural disaster, acts of government, failure of suppliers or subcontractors, labour disputes or other reasons which are outside of its control.

 1. MCIT operates an equal opportunities policy.
-It aims to ensure that no applicant will receive less favorable treatment on the grounds of age, sex, marital status, disability, race, nationality, ethnic origin, sexual orientation, or political or religious belief.
+It aims to ensure that no applicant will receive less favourable treatment on the grounds of age, sex, marital status, disability, race, nationality, ethnic origin, sexual orientation, or political or religious belief.

 1. Photos, video footage and work samples of students are used regularly by Montreal College of Information Technology for a number of purposes including but not limited to workshops, lectures, info-sessions, public relations, Advertising, Media and commercial activities.
 Oral consent is legally binding.
 Students not wishing to be a part of these activities can opt-out of the same, by requesting the same.
 Recording Intangible property Students are not permitted to record or distribute recordings of lectures, talks, presentations given during the training sessions.
 Although the College may be permitted to do the same upon academic or promotional need.